almero-digital-marketing/mikser-github-webhook/README.md

 ## Mikser GitHub webhooks
 A [Mikser](https://github.com/almero-digital-marketing/mikser) plugin for integrating web site generation with GitHub webhooks.
+It will regenerate your web site when you push to a GitHub repository.

 ## Installation
 1. Inside project folder `npm install --save  mikser-github-webhook`